Kaholo/kaholo-plugin-ansible/README.md

 ## How to use:
-After you install the plugin on Kaholo, make sure your agent runs on a linux enviroment and has Ansible insttaled.
+After you install the plugin on Kaholo, make sure your agent runs on a linux enviroment and has Ansible installed.

 ## Method: Run Playbook
 Execute an Ansible playbook.